Chalker Injury Law

 - Physical therapy bills

-- Receipts for out-of-pocket expenses, including medications, gas mileage, parking fees, etc.
+- Receipts for out-of-pocket expenses, including medical expenses like medications, gas mileage, parking fees, etc.

 The steps you take after a motor vehicle accident can have a big impact on the outcome of your claim.